petrelharp/landscape_geometry/outline.md

     $$ \psi_h = (\psi' \Phi_s) * p_r , $$
     where $a*b$ denotes component-wise multiplication.

+5. Previous individuals are Binomially thinned.

 5. The number of new, unmutated individuals is Poisson($\psi_h (1-\mu_h)$), where $\mu_h$ is the mutation probability;
     a Poisson($\sum_x \phi_h(x) \mu_h$) number of mutants are placed in locations chosen proportionally to $\phi_h$.

-6. Previous individuals are Binomially thinned.

 We will (almost?) always want to have **no mutation** for measuring the above quantities.

+Note that we have old individuals die *before* germation occurs, so that if death is required to make room for new individuals, this can happen.

 ### Measuring the decay in heterozygosity